Chris Hawkins

-Christopher Charles Hawkins (born 23 September 1975) is a British radio presenter, DJ, and music pundit.

-Hawkins is a regular early morning presenter on BBC Radio 6 Music.
+Chris Hawkins (born September 23, 1975) is a British radio presenter on BBC Radio 6 Music and the host of the podcast How To DJ.

 He can also be heard presenting documentary programmes on BBC Radio 4 and makes occasional appearances on BBC Radio 2 and BBC Radio 5 Live.

 He makes frequent TV appearances as a personality pundit and pop-culture expert.

 Early life and education

 Hawkins was born in Loppington, Shropshire, England.

+He attended Ellesmere College in Ellesmere, Shropshire, and Tabor Academy in the United States, on an English-Speaking Union scholarship.

-He studied at the University of Nottingham, where he obtained a degree in American Studies, and spent some time at Middlebury College in the United States as an exchange student.
-Also, as a school boy at the independent school Ellesmere College in Ellesmere, Shropshire, he spent some time at the Tabor Academy in the United States, on an English-Speaking Union scholarship.
+He studied at the University of Nottingham, where he obtained a degree in American Studies, and spent time at Middlebury College in the United States.

 Career

 Hawkins started his radio career on BBC Radio Shropshire.
 He went on to BBC Radio Nottingham and BBC GLR.

-He has worked for the BBC World Service doing the UK Album Chart Show and the UK Top 20, presented a daily show on GLR 94.9 (BBC London 94.9) for over two years, Talk Radio UK as a reporter and producer, BBC London Live, Real Radio, American College Radio, Jazz FM in London and Classic Gold.
+He has also worked for the BBC World Service, Talk Radio UK, Real Radio, Jazz FM in London, Classic Gold and LBC 97.3.

-He co-presented a radio talk show with psychic Becky Walsh on Friday nights on LBC 97.3 FM radio and had his own show on LBC 97.3 on Saturday afternoons.

-Hawkins has appeared on Celebrity Mastermind (his specialist subject was Coronation Street), he represented the University of Nottingham on Celebrity University Challenge, winning their heat, but failing to make the semi-finals.
+Hawkins has appeared on Celebrity Mastermind (his specialist subject was Coronation Street), he represented the University of Nottingham on Celebrity University Challenge, winning their heat, but failing to make the semi-finals..
+He has also appeared on Pointless Celebrities with Amy Macdonald.

-He writes a music column for London magazines, including the music review section of Angel magazine.
-Also regularly appearing at the Rockaway Beach Festival as a DJ as well as interviewing artists in front of live audiences.
+In 2021 he launched the podcast How To DJ where he interviews the world's biggest DJs about their lives and careers.
+The podcast achieved great success becoming one of the UK's most popular music podcasts.

+He regularly DJs and hosts and venues and festivals around the UK and Europe.

 Personal life

 Hawkins is married to meteorologist Clare Nasir, with whom he had a child in 2009.
-In 2012, the family moved to Wilmslow near Salford City and MediaCityUK where Hawkins continued working for BBC Radio 6 Music.
+In 2012, the family moved to Wilmslow near Salford City.

-Hawkins is an ambassador for The Prince's Trust.

-His lifelong phobia of fruit and vegetables was the topic of a 2008 edition of BBC Three's Freaky Eaters.